 Keep anthuriums away from drafts, ventilator grills, and heat ducts.
 In the summer, anthurium pots can be moved outdoors, as long as they're receiving sun without being in direct sunlight.

 Water and Fertilizer

-Whether indoors or out, let the soil dry out slightly in between waterings; roots should stay moist but not soggy.
+Whether indoors or out, let the soil dry out slightly between waterings.
+Keep roots moist but not soggy.
 Mist an anthurium once a week to give it some humidity.
 For one gallon of container growing mix, spread 1/2 teaspoon of slow-release 14-14-14 fertilizer on the surface once a month and water well.
-Fertilizer can cause salts to build up in pots, causing dry leaves, brown roots and stunted growth, eventually wilting and killing the plant.
-You will see the salt collect on the outside of clay pots and around the drainage hole.
-To prevent salt from building up, leach your pot every four to six months by pouring twice the amount of water through a pot than it can hold, and let it drain completely.

 Too much fertilizer causes salt to build up in pots, causing dry leaves, brown roots, and stunted growth.
 If salt collects on the outside of clay pots and drainage holes, leach the pot every four to six months by pouring twice the amount of water through a pot than it can hold, and letting it drain completely.